According to a recent report, the laundry industry was worth more than $5 billion as of 2017.

 If you’re like I was when I started out, that may be a bit of a head-scratcher at first.

-But SEO is one of the basic building blocks of successful digital marketing.
+But Search Engine Optimization, or SEO for short, is one of the basic building blocks of successful digital marketing.

 You see, when you search for a term in Google, Bing, or any other search engine, you (and most others) typically only look at what’s on the front page.